 "Lionhunters" have often asked me which of my discoveries I prize most.
 This depends on the point of view.
 Not a few technical men, very able in their special departments, but dominated by a pedantic spirit and nearsighted, have asserted that excepting the induction motor I have given to the world little of practical use.
 This is a grievous mistake.
 A new idea must not be judged by its immediate results.
-My alternating system of power transmission came at a psychological moment, as a long sought answer to pressing industrial questions, and altho considerable resistance had to be overcome and opposing interests reconciled, as usual, the commercial introduction could not be long delayed.
+My alternating system of power transmission came at a psychological moment, as a long-sought answer to pressing industrial questions, and altho considerable resistance had to be overcome and opposing interests reconciled, as usual, the commercial introduction could not be long delayed.
 Now, compare this situation with that confronting my turbine, for example.
 One should think that so simple and beautiful an invention, possessing many features of an ideal motor, should be adopted at once and, undoubtedly, it would under similar conditions.
 But the prospective effect of the rotating field was not to render worthless existing machinery; on the contrary, it was to give it additional value.
 The system lent itself to new enterprise as well as to improvement of the old.
 My turbine is an advance of a character entirely different.
 It is a radical departure in the sense that its success would mean the abandonment of the antiquated types of prime movers on which billions of dollars have been spent.
 Under such circumstances the progress must needs be slow and perhaps the greatest impediment is encountered in the prejudicial opinions created in the minds of experts by organized opposition.

 Only the other day I had a disheartening experience when I met my friend and former assistant, Charles F. Scott, now professor of Electrical Engineering at Yale.
 I had not seen him for a long time and was glad to have an opportunity for a little chat at my office.
 Our conversation naturally enough drifted on my turbine and I became heated to a high degree.
-"Scott," I exclaimed, carried away by the vision of a glorious future, "my turbine received urgent invitations and numerous honors and other flattering inducements were offered to me, which I declined.
+"Scott," I exclaimed, carried away by the vision of a glorious future, "my turbine will scrap all the heat-engines in the world."
+Scott stroked his chin and looked away thoughtfully, as though making a mental calculation.
+"That will make quite a pile of scrap," he said, and left without another word!